rajatrakesh/DataAILab/section13-xcc-connector.md

 ![SS2](screenshots/SS2.png)

+Once we have installed the XCC Store Application,

+**Here we have two sections to move forward, one where we leverage the demohub XCC setup and we will also cover setup from scratch**

+### Let's Get Started with Section 1

+**Section 1: XCC setup from scratch**

-Once we have installed the XCC Store Application, to configure access, we need to have access certificate.
+To configure access, we need to have access certificate.

 If you're on Mac, Open Terminal and type: java -version